okta/okta-sdk-nodejs/README.md

 #### Search for Users

-The [Users: List Users] API provides three ways to search for users, "q", "filter", or "search", and all of these approaches can be achieved by passing them as query parameters to the `client.listUser()` method.
-The library will URL encode the values for you.
+The [Users: List Users] API provides three ways to search for users, `q`, `filter`, or `search`, and all of these approaches can be achieved by passing them as query parameters to the `client.listUser()` method.
+The library will URL-encode the values for you.

 ```javascript
 client.listUsers({